flexxui/flexx/docs/app/api.rst

 .. autoclass:: flexx.app.JsComponent
     :members:

+.. autoclass:: flexx.app.StubComponent
+    :members:

+.. autofunction:: flexx.app.get_component_classes

 Session and Assets
 ------------------

-An asset is represented using an ``Asset`` object that defines its sources, dependencies, etc. Assets can be shared or specific to the session.
+An asset is represented using an ``Asset`` object that defines its sources, dependencies, etc. Assets can be specific to the session or shared across sessions.
-The AssetStore provides all shared assets for clients connected to the current process.
+The ``AssetStore`` provides all shared assets for clients connected to the current process.
 The global store is at ``flexx.app.assets``.
-The session object handles the connection between Python and the JavaScript, and it allows adding client-side assets, which for instance makes it easy to create extensions based on existing JS libraries.
+The session object handles the connection between Python and JavaScript, and it allows adding client-side assets, which for instance makes it easy to create extensions based on existing JS libraries.